ihewitt/poolviewer/README.md

 ## Binary packages ##
 **Note** - the Linux binary installs currenly just install the executable "poolview" in /usr/bin no desktop or menu item is added.
 This will change at some point.

+Caution!
+These might not be updated with the latest fixes at the moment, the best option is to compile from the latest source code.

 openSUSE 13.2 -
 https://build.opensuse.org/package/binaries/home:ivorhewitt:poolsync/poolsync?repository=openSUSE_13.2